-Threats

-- Change to catchment area may lead to a reduction in pupils - Reduction in size of secondary school would impact on funding and draw of pupils from outside of Powys - Reduction in pupils will lead to a reduction in funding
+Opportunities Threats Developing closer links with Change to catchment area may neighbouring schools lead to a reduction in pupils Sharing resources and expertise Reduction in size of secondary Sharing of responsibilities within school would impact on funding the Curriculum for Wales and draw of pupils from outside Expansion of the community hub of Powys model across the cluster Reduction in pupils will lead to a Development of modern facilities reduction in funding / specialist facilities

-- Enhanced after and before school provision - Loss of Welsh speaking pupils to other local authorities - Loss of community engagement Impact on travel arrangements and the environment
+Enhanced after and before school provision Loss of Welsh speaking pupils to other local authorities Loss of community engagement Impact on travel arrangements and the environment -- ---

-Review of the position in respect of Llanbedr C. in W. School
+4. Review of the position in respect of Llanbedr C. in W. School